The Three Hundred Project: dissecting the fundamental plane of galaxy clusters up to $z=1$: Constraints on the fundamental plane of galaxy clusters: methodology

 \subsection{Fundamental plane parameters of the CLASH sample}

 Using high-quality gravitational lensing data available for the CLASH sample, \citet[][]{Umetsu2016} reconstructed binned surface mass density profiles for $16$ X-ray-selected and $4$ high-magnification CLASH clusters.
-Their lensing analysis combines wide-field shear and magnification weak-lensing constraints primarily from the Subaru telescope \citep{Umetsu2014} and small-scale weak and strong lensing constraints from the \textit{Hubble Space Telescope} \citep{Zitrin2015}.
+Their lensing analysis combines wide-field shear and magnification weak-lensing constraints primarily from the \textit{Subaru} telescope \citep{Umetsu2014} and small-scale weak and strong lensing constraints from the \textit{Hubble Space Telescope} \citep{Zitrin2015}.
 All individual mass profiles were subsequently fitted to a projected NFW profile within $2h^{-1}$~Mpc using the full covariance matrix \citep[see][]{Umetsu2016,Umetsu2020rev}.
 The NFW characteristic parameters \rs\ and \ms\ were determined from the posterior distributions of the NFW parameters $M_{200}$ and $c_{200}$ \citep[for further details, see][]{Umetsu2016}.
+It should be noted that the \rs\ and \ms\ parameters for \three\ are obtained from a three-dimensional analysis, whereas the NFW parameters for the CLASH clusters were derived from the projected lensing profiles assuming a spherical NFW halo.
+The effect of scatter due to triaxial halo shapes was properly accounted for in the covariance matrix for each individual cluster \citep{Umetsu2016}.
+On the other hand, as discussed earlier (see Section~\ref{sec:clash}), the CLASH sample should not be affected by orientation bias, so that the NFW parameters estimated for the CLASH sample are not expected to be significantly affected by the projection effects.

 All CLASH clusters have observations from the \textit{Chandra X-ray Observatory} and derived X-ray properties \citep[][]{Postman2012,Donahue2014}.
 In particular, the X-ray temperatures presented in \citet[][]{Postman2012} were obtained using core-excised \textit{Chandra} spectra within a uniform radial range extending from $50 h^{-1}$ to $500 h^{-1}$~kpc.
 The X-ray temperatures obtained in this way are unaffected by the presence of a cool core \citep[see e.g.][]{Markevitch1998}.
 For the cosmological parameters used in \three, this radial range corresponds to $73.75$ and $737.5$~kpc, respectively.